(Personal Capital is now Empower)

 Robo Features to Reduce Costs and Headaches

-Utilizing a roboadvisor approach, Personal Capital’s algorithm will automatically rebalance your portfolio whenever it gets too far out of whack.
+Utilizing a roboadvisor approach, Empower’s algorithm will automatically rebalance your portfolio whenever it gets too far out of whack.
 Rebalancing is critical, and this is a service that saves you time and money.
 They’ll also help you reduce costs by directly investing in stocks instead of ETFs or mutual funds.
 Finally, you’ll get tax-loss harvesting, which is an automatic feature that reduces your taxes based on the trades that occur within your portfolio.

 Multiple Account Type Options